bimobject/docs/docs/documentation/product/creating-a-product.md

 ![Image of the components modal](/images/placeholder.png)

 :::warning Nothing in the list?
-If this list is empty, you need to [create a component](/documentation/component/creating-a-component), or [request a component from a supplier](/documentation/supplier/creating-a-product-request) first.
+If this list is empty, you need to [create a component](/documentation/component/creating-a-component), [add supplier products to your library](/documentation/supplier/accessing-supplier-products), or [request a component from a supplier](/documentation/supplier/creating-a-product-request) first.
 :::

 :::tip